BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

 # Help for AMP pages

-AMPSphere has different pages with information, the simplest level is the AMP which contains information about its biochemistry and sequence organization in different scenarios to allow the user obtain the best insights for each sequence.

-This information can be divided into numerical values and graphical.
-Bellow it is detailed point by point how they were obtained and why to use them.
+AMPSphere has different pages with information of AMPs about their biochemistry and sequence organization to obtain the best insights from each sequence.
+This information is divided into numerical values and graphical.
+Below, we detailed point by point their meaning, origin, and how to use them.

 ---

 ## The AMP info cards

-AMPSphere brings several analysis in the antimicrobial peptides cards, such as:
+AMPSphere brings analyses for each AMP sequence organized as cards, for example:

 ```
         ---------------------------------------------------------